acastro969/nestjs-coffee/README.md

 ### Providers
 ---
-In NestJS, providers are classes that share functionality and resources by being injected into other classes.
-They can be services, helpers, or any other class providing functionality.
-The NestJS Dependency Injection system manages providers, allowing for easy swapping and greater modularity.
+Providers are classes that share functionality and resources by being injected into other classes.
+They can be services or any other class providing functionality.
+The NestJS Dependency Injection System manages providers, allowing for easy swapping and greater modularity.
 Providers must be defined with the @Injectable() decorator and can be injected into other classes with the @Inject() decorator.
 Providers are a powerful tool for managing dependencies in a NestJS application.

-### Custom Providers
----
-(WIP)

 ### Config
 ---